+Owners of residential properties with a market value below the amount as determined annually by the Municipality in its budget.
+This category of customers will be treated in terms of clause 9 of these by-laws;

+6.1.5 Farm owners

-Owners of residential properties with a market value below the amount as determined annually by the municipality in its budget This category of customers will be treated in terms of clause 11.1 of this policy: - (e) Farm owners Owners of farm properties as referred to in clause 13.1; and - (f) Child headed families Child headed families where any child of the owner or child who is a blood relative of the owner of the property, is responsible for the care of siblings or parents of the household.
-This category of customers will be treated in terms of clause 11.3 of this policy;
+Owners of farm properties as referred to in clause 11 of these by-laws; and

+6.1.6 Child headed families

+Child headed families where any child of the owner or child who is a blood relative of the owner of the property, is responsible for the care of siblings or parents of the household.
+This category of customers will be treated in terms of clause 9.3 of these by-laws;

-9. PROPERTIES USED FOR MULTIPLE PURPOSES
+7. PROPERTIES USED FOR MULTIPLE PURPOSES

-- 9.1 Rates on properties used for multiple purposes will be levied as follows:- - (a) In accordance with the "permitted use of the property". - (b) In accordance with the "dominant use of the property" if (a) cannot be applied; or - (c) In accordance with the "different uses" by apportioning the market value of a category of property to the different purposes for which the property is used if both (a) and (b) above cannot be applied.
+- 7.1 Rates on properties used for multiple purposes will be levied as follows:- - 7.1.1 In accordance with the "permitted use of the property". - 7.1.2 In accordance with the "dominant use of the property" if 7.1.1 cannot be applied; or - 7.1.3 In accordance with the "different uses" by apportioning the market value of a category of property to the different purposes for which the property is used if both 7.1.1 and 7.1.2 above cannot be applied.

-10. DIFFERENTIAL RATING
+8. DIFFERENTIAL RATING

-- 10.1 Criteria for differential rating on different categories of properties will be according to:- - (a) The nature of the property including its sensitivity to rating e.g. agricultural properties used for agricultural purposes. - (b) The promotion of social and economic development of the municipality. - 10.2 Differential rating among the various property categories will be done by way of setting a different cent amount in the rand for each property category; and - 10.3 by way of reductions and rebates as provided for in this policy document.
+- 8.1 Criteria for differential rating on different categories of properties will be according to:- - 8.1.1 The nature of the property including its sensitivity to rating e.g. agricultural properties used for agricultural purposes. - 8.1.2.
+The promotion of social and economic development of the municipality. - 8.2 Differential rating among the various property categories will be done by way of setting a different cent amount in the rand for each property category; and - 8.3 by way of reductions and rebates as provided for in these by-laws.

-11. EXEMPTIONS AND IMPERMISSIBLE RATES
+9. EXEMPTIONS AND IMPERMISSIBLE RATES

-- 11.1 The following categories of property are exempted from rates:- - (a) Municipal properties
+9.1 The following categories of property are exempted from rates:-